jimburton/simple-log-parser/README.md

 Note that, like the user ID, the client identity is *either* a hyphen or a string identifying the client.
 The status code is an integral number.
 The size is either a hyphen or an integral number.

+There is a `HUnit` test in `tests/Main.hs` that tries to parse the log file `etc/access.log`, which is in common format.
+The test should begin to pass once your new parser is working.